umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/umbraco-cicd/samplecicdpipeline/azure-devops-pwsh.md

 {% hint style="info" %}
-If you want to use other names for the variable, you simply need to rename the affected variables in `azure-release-pipelin.yaml`.
+If you want to use other names for the variable, you need to rename the affected variables in `azure-release-pipelin.yaml`.

 {% endhint %}